JamesQuintero/Recession-Indicator/README.md

 ### Steps for obtaining country data:
 1. First go to http://stats.oecd.org/Index.aspx?DataSetCode=MEI_CLI
-    Any value over 100 for a month, indicates an economic downturn.
+    Any value below 100 for a month, indicates an economic downturn.
 The higher the number, the better.
 2. In the left panel menu, select "Composite Leading Indicators (MEI)"
 3. Click on the "Time" header label under "Country" on the graph.
     Top should have "Select time range" selected.